-CTS is fully committed to maintaining a workplace that is free of illegal drug activity.
-The use and/or manufacture, distribution, possession, or dispensation of any controlled substance or possession of drug-related paraphernalia while on CTS property is specifically prohibited.
-Any supervisor who observes unexplained and unusual behavior patterns in any of his/her staff members indicative of illegal drug use in the workplace must notify the Vice President for Finance & Administration who may require the staff member to have a fitness-for-duty or drug screening examination performed at the expense of CTS.
+The Seminary cares for all employees and students who are part of our community.
+CTS is committed to maintaining a workplace that is free of illegal drug activity in order to protect one's safety and prevent possible abuse.
+Any use and/or manufacture, distribution, possession, or dispensation of any controlled substance or possession of drug-related paraphernalia while on CTS property is specifically prohibited.
+Supervisors who observe unexplained and unusual behavior patterns in their staff members indicative of illegal drug use in the workplace must notify the Vice President for Finance & Administration, who may require the staff member to have a fitness-for-duty or drug screening examination at the expense of CTS.
 Violation of the drug free policy or refusal to undergo an examination or test will result in disciplinary action.

-Inebriation on the job may be a cause for disciplinary action.
+In addition, inebriation, or impairment while on the job may be a cause for disciplinary action.